ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 ## Deployment using CDK

-[AWS Cloud Development Kit](https://aws.amazon.com/cdk/) is a very powerful framework that allows you to model and provision your cloud application resources using familiar programming languages.
-All our stack is configured/deployed using CDK.
+[AWS Cloud Development Kit](https://aws.amazon.com/cdk/) is a powerful framework that allows you to model and provision your cloud application resources using familiar programming languages.
+Our entire stack is configured and deployed using CDK.
 To keep it simple, we are using TypeScript as the programming language.

 The CDK code below is fairly detailed and will create all the components for our stack: